ebzzry/ebzzry.github.io/src/en/nix.md

 ```

 It is also possible to specify default values.
 When a parameter with default value is not used, the
 default value will be used.
-They are declared similarly in Common Lisp:
+They are declared similarly in Lisp:

 ```lisp
 * (defun foof (a &optional (b "O.o"))